dominickpastore/ruddr/docs/updaters.rst

     This option is used only if you used the ``<hostname>/<fqdn>`` format for any of the entries in ``hosts``.
 It allows you to specify a specific nameserver to query.
 You can specify your provider's nameserver here to ensure Ruddr gets the most up-to-date result directly from them.
+If not provided, your system's default DNS server(s) will be used.

 ``ipv6_dialect``
     The DynDNS API was originally designed for IPv4 only.
 As a result,